treble37/rsocialize/README.md

 The *custom* option essentially tells the *_div_tag helper to return whatever html markup you pass in.

 ###For step 3 - overwrite the css code in the rsocialize.css file for any custom css styling you want to be applied
 This is pretty straightforward.
-If you don't like the default css (or whatever option you installed), overwrite it.
+If you don't like the default css (or whatever option you installed), you can overwrite via copy/paste or you can use the *switch_css* command.
+To use the *switch_css* command:

+`rails g rsocialize:switch_css example2`

+Note that the argument "example2" refers to the "example2css.txt" file in the "app/assets/stylesheets" directory.
+If you have your own custom css file that you want to switch in and out, you can always create your own text file in the "app/assets/stylesheets" directory.
+The file should be named according to the convention *css.txt, where * = any bunch of characters.

 ## Contributing